abbasmashaddy72/abbasmashaddy72.github.io/_posts/2024-10-03-dynamic-column-positioning.md

 ### 4. **Migration**

-This migration creates the `column_positions` table, which stores the column order preferences of each user.
+The migration file for `column_positions` creates the table that stores user preferences for column positioning.

-#### Code:

 ```php
 use Illuminate\Database\Migrations\Migration;